k-privateai/k-privateai.github.io/_posts/2024-10-07-PDT - KPAI seminar invitation.markdown

 <hr>
 Dear Innovators, Visionaries, and Tech Enthusiasts of Silicon Valley,

-We are excited to invite you to our upcoming K-Group seminar series on Private AI (K-PAI).
+We are excited to invite you to our upcoming seminar series on Private AI by <a href="https://k-privateai.github.io/">Korean Private AI Group (K-PAI)</a>.
 This series aims to foster knowledge sharing, networking, and discussions on business and entrepreneurship related to personalized privacy-preserving AI within our community.
 (Please visit <a href="https://k-privateai.github.io/">here</a> to find out more about K-PAI!)